 Pac Trim® mouldings are manufactured from the finest medium density fiberboard available and treated with PacPrime®, a unique coating that accepts any type of construction grade paint.

 The process employed in the actual moulding and priming of Pac Trim® is state-of-the-art when compared to existing industry standards.
 Many hours of research and development with coatings, surface preparation, and moulding techniques have produced a product that is virtually unsurpassed by all others.

-EPA TSCA TITLE VI COMPLIANT: All composite wood products or finished goods being sold/delivered comply with the applicable formaldehyde emission levels for EPA TSCA Title VI.
+EPA TSCA TITLE VI COMPLIANT: All composite wood products or finished goods being sold/delivered are required to comply with the applicable formaldehyde emission levels for EPA TSCA Title VI.

 Scientific Certification Systems (SCS) is a multi-disciplinary scientific and internationally recognized neutral third-party evaluation, testing and certification organization.
 SCS programs span a wide cross-section of the economy, including agricultural production, forestry, energy production, natural resource extraction industries, consumer products manufacturing and retailing and the building and construction sectors.

 Their Environmental Claims Certification Program is the nations first scientific program for independently verifying the accuracy of environmental claims on products.
 This program highlights manufacturers efforts to improve selected environmental attributes of their products.
 Through independent auditing and certification, SCS has documented environmental claims such as -recycled content- and -biodegradability- appearing on hundreds of products and has educated manufacturers, retailers and the public about the proper use of -green- marketing claims.